Programming-Systems-Lab/dyclink/README.md

 Then you can run the following command to review the detected code relatives by DyCLINK:

-java -cp target/dyclink-0.0.1-SNAPSHOT.jar edu.columbia.psl.cc.util.CodeRelQueryInterface -compId yourCompId -insts yourMinThreshold -filter
+./scripts/dyclink\_query.sh compId insts sim -f

--compId represents the comparison ID, which can be seen from the MySQL database. -insts represents the minimum size of code relatives you care.
-The default value is 45. -filter is optional and solely for the experiments in the paper.
+compId represents the comparison ID, which can be seen from the MySQL database. insts represents the minimum size of code relatives you care.
+The default value is 45. sim represents the similarity threshold. -f is optional and solely for the experiments in the paper.
 This argument can filter out some simple utility methods that do not contribute to the real business logic of the application.

 ### Test Run
 For testing if your system set-up is successful, you can use the command to drive a simple test case of DyCLINK: